Induction and Recursion Principles in a Higher-Order Quantitative Logic for Probability: Case study: Markov processes

-We remark that the upperbound shown above is tight, in the sense that it is the actual behavioual distance between the two states.
+We remark that the upper bound shown above is tight, in the sense that it is the actual behavioual distance between the two states.
 This can be checked by direct calculations because, as observed in~\cite{BreugelW05}, it corresponds to the $\discfact$-discounted bisimilarity distance of Desharnais et al.~\cite{Desharnais00}.